 How We Got Here

 Our founder, Darius Anderson, Founder and CEO of Kenwood Investments, LLC, is a long time Sonoma Valley resident, thus putting him the middle of a ring of fires that would burn for the next ten days.
 In response to the devastation, he reached out to business, nonprofit and community leaders across the region and asked them to join him in creating an organization dedicated to our long term recovery and rebuilding.
-Anderson also partnered with local, state and federal elected leaders, including Congressman Mike Thompson, Lt.
-Governor Gavin Newsom as Co-Chairs of Rebuild’s Honorary Board.
+Anderson also partnered with local, state and federal elected leaders, including Congressman Mike Thompson, California Governor Gavin Newsom as Co-Chairs of Rebuild’s Honorary Board.

 On October 11, 2017, Rebuild NorthBay Foundation, was activated with former FEMA Director, James Lee Witt, at the helm as the interim Executive Director.
 The board was populated by skilled leaders with a common vision to bring their talents, effort and love of the land and our people to the fore in service to the rebuild.
 Founding board members include Napa Valley wine scion Michael Mondavi, auto dealer and Sonoma County major employer, Henry Hansel, and entrepreneur Elizabeth Gore as Board Chair.
 James Lee Witt served for the first several weeks as executive director and was instrumental in advising the Rebuild Board of Directors about what to expect over the coming days, weeks, months and years.
 In January of 2018, Rebuild brought on a new executive director, Jennifer Gray Thompson, to manage the day to day foundation.

 “Given the amount of devastation in the North Bay, it is imperative that these recovery efforts start now and the organization has recruited a number of prominent community leaders that are willing to advocate for the necessary resources that the region needs now and into the future.”